ASkiingrock/Funnyinator/README.md

 ## Usage

 Input your text
-* For one line, simply enter it when queried
-* For multiple lines, enter your input in alternate_input.txt.
-Your output will appear in alternate_output.txt
+* Input your text in "text.txt"

+Output
+* The text in "text.txt" will now be modified

 <!-- Contributing -->
 ## Contributing